 A week ago I headed off on a Girl’s Only Vacation.
 After a much too quick stop in St Petersburg, we drove up to Jax FL – Jacksonville, Florida.
 None of us had ever been there and we were looking forward to seeing it for the first time.
-From fine dining, shopping, and theater to the beauty of Florida’s east coast, Jax FL promised to be an entertaining place for a short getaway.
+From fine dining, shopping, and theatre to the beauty of Florida’s east coast, Jacksonville promised to be an entertaining place for a short getaway.

 Nine Things You Never Knew About Jacksonville, Florida

 Jacksonville, Florida is the largest city by population in the state of Florida, AND it’s the largest city by landmass in the continental United States.
 It’s a big city.
 In fact it is 840 square miles.

 Oh and BY the way Lonely Planet recently named it one of their Top Ten Best Value Destinations in the world for 2018.

 Centred on the banks of St. Johns River, Jacksonville Florida has access to water in several forms – beach, river, ocean.
 There are opportunities for hiking and other outdoor pursuits.
 Jacksonville also has amenities you traditionally find in a large city.

 We did a fun kayak adventure with Kayak Amelia that lasted 3 hours.